 Looking for recipe ideas that include soy?
 Try my crispy air fryer tofu and use it to make my vegan summer rolls recipe.

 The third ultimate cholesterol-lowering food is nuts.
-Nuts are packed full of heart-healthy nutrients such as protein, fibre, plant sterols, vitamin E, magnesium, potassium, zinc and copper.
+Nuts are packed full of heart-healthy nutrients such as protein, fiber, plant sterols, vitamin E, magnesium, potassium, zinc and copper.

 Because they are also naturally rich in unsaturated fats and lower in saturated fat, they can help lower cholesterol as part of a healthy diet.